leogabac/leovim/docs/index.md

 ### License

-Just the Docs is distributed by an [MIT license](https://github.com/leogabac/texodachi/blob/main/LICENSE).
+Leovim is distributed by an [MIT license](https://github.com/leogabac/leovim/blob/main/LICENSE).

 #### Thank you to the contributors of leovim!